heistp/antler/README.md

 #### Bugs

-- add explicit HTB quantums to all examples
 - validate that all Test IDs are unique
 - validate that Node IDs identify Nodes uniquely
 - test for heap retention when streaming FileData